 🚣♂️🚣♂️ SPOTTING THE CREWS

 Both Cambridge crews (CUBC/CUWBC) wear light blue.
 Oxford crews (OUBC / OUWBC) wear dark blue.
 All four Clubs train and select the rowers and cox for their university’s crew who are all students.
-The four crews are known as the Blue Boats after the award their universities give them for competing in the Race.
+The four crews are known as the Blue Boats and are named after the award universities give their rowers for competing in the Race.
 Both universities have reserve crews.
 The men’s reserve boats are called Isis (Oxford) and Goldie (Cambridge) and the women’s reserve boats are called Osiris (Oxford) and Blondie (Cambridge).

 🧐 BEST VIEWING SPOTS